 Format-preserving encryption (FPE) retains the initial structure and format of the data set, encrypting the data while ensuring the structure fits into existing schemas without requiring changes in IT infrastructure or underlying systems in order to store and manage the data.
-FPE also preserves ‘referential integrity’ of the data, which allows the data to be analysed in a protected state, without having to de-crypt it first.
+FPE also preserves ‘referential integrity’ of the data, which allows the data to be analyzed in a protected state, without having to de-crypt it first.

 3. Ensure High Performance Processing

 High performance encryption results from eliminating manual and constant encryption and decryption processes as data moves through the enterprise, which removes database performance bottlenecks and enables linear scalability.
-A data protection strategy that includes encryption and tokenisation which can be performed locally at the application, database, or webserver level allows an organisation to dynamically protect terabytes of data on demand, without having to introduce complex procedures, additional technology or interrupt current business process.
+A data protection strategy that includes encryption and tokenization which can be performed locally at the application, database, or webserver level allows an organization to dynamically protect terabytes of data on demand, without having to introduce complex procedures, additional technology or interrupt current business process.